Associate Professor of English (2004)

 - “Tradition and Transformation in the Cult of St. Guthlac in Early Medieval England,” Heroic Age: A Journal of Early Medieval Northwestern Europe 10 (2006)

-- Interviewed, along with Prof. Sandy Bardsley (History Dept., Moravian College), by Campus Events Professional (Magna Publications) for article highlighting the purpose and organization of undergraduate conference in medieval and early modern studies, January 2007.
+- Interviewed, along with Prof. Sandy Bardsley (History Dept., Moravian University), by Campus Events Professional (Magna Publications) for article highlighting the purpose and organization of undergraduate conference in medieval and early modern studies, January 2007.

 - “Innovation and Tradition in Representations of St. Cuthbert in Medieval England,” Medieval Perspectives 17.2 (2002): 38-50